Paxlord/Pax-Mhfz-Loader/README.md

 This is a general-purpose mod loader for Monster hunter frontier Z.

 This loader uses a plugin architecture to dynamically load compatible mods present in the "/mods" folder in the main game folder.
 For more information about potentially creating your own mods please check this repo : [paxloader-basemod](https://github.com/Paxlord/paxloader-basemod)
 (Please note that creating mods in this game requires some decent knowledge of C++ and x86 ASM, and even if this loader makes it easier it's still really hard to do.)

+If you encounter any issue with the loader or any of my mods, feel free to raise an issue or shoot me a dm on Discord at @pax_777

-**CAUTION : This loader only and will only support High-grade edition, if you try to run this loader with Low-Grade edition you will either completely crash or not load anything.**
+# **CAUTION : This loader only and will only support High-grade edition, if you try to run this loader with Low-Grade edition you will either completely crash or not load anything.**

 ## Installation